Nan Levinson

-Nan Levinson (born 1949 in Syracuse, New York) is an American writer, journalist and teacher.
+Nan Levinson (born 1949) is an American writer, journalist and teacher.
 Her writing focuses on civil and human rights, military culture, the arts, and communication technology.
 Her books include War Is Not a Game: The New Antiwar Soldiers and the Movement They Built and Outspoken: Free Speech Stories.
 Levinson was the first U.S. correspondent for the Index on Censorship.

 Career

 Writing

-Nan Levinson's reporting, commentary, and fiction have appeared in print and online platforms including the New York Times, Boston Globe, Los Angeles Times, Women’s Review of Books, In These Times, Boston Phoenix, SuperLawyer, American Way, tomdispatch, and Huffington Post, where she is a featured blogger on military culture and peace work.
+Levinson's reporting, commentary, and fiction have appeared in print and online platforms including the New York Times, Boston Globe, Los Angeles Times, Women’s Review of Books, In These Times, Boston Phoenix, SuperLawyer, American Way, tomdispatch, and Huffington Post, where she is a featured blogger on military culture and peace work.
 She was on the masthead of the London-based magazine Index on Censorship from 1988 to 1995, and speaks in forums on free expression and political activism around the U.S.

 Outspoken: Free Speech Stories, Levinson's first book, examines the state of free expression in America from 1985 to 2000 through the stories of 20 people caught in free speech controversies.
-The book was well received by reviewers.

 War Is Not a Game: The New Antiwar Soldiers and the Movement They Built, her 2014 book, follows Iraq Veterans Against the War (IVAW), Veterans For Peace (VFP), Military Families Speak Out (MFSO) and other military-related war resisters who banded together to stop the wars in Iraq and Afghanistan.